 Kid-Friendly Ways to Celebrate Diwali

-A great, kid-friendly way to celebrate Diwali is the painting of diyas (just like Devi does in the book!) which are small clay lamps that are lit with a tealight during Diwali.
+A great, kid-friendly way to celebrate Diwali is the painting of diyas (just like Devi does in Raakhee’s book!).
+These are small clay lamps that are lit with a tealight during Diwali.
 It not only symbolizes the light of the holiday, but gives families time to paint and connect together, too.

-A favorite of Raahkee’s, a mom-owned company called Kulture Khazana, makes it easy for families to celebrate together with decorate-your-own Puja Thali Kits (prayer plates with a small diya on top), DIY garland (Toran) kits, and more.
+A favorite of Raahkee’s, a mom-owned company called Kulture Khazana, makes it easy for families to celebrate together.
+Favorite products include decorate-your-own Puja Thali Kits (prayer plates with a small diya on top), DIY garland (Toran) kits, and more.

 This complete Diwali Puja Thali (Prayer Plate) Kit teaches kids about the Festival of Lights and explains the "why" behind the rituals.